CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/e26.png)

-2. On the Virtual machines blade, open the VM we used for creating master image i.e., **wvdwin10**.
+2. On the Virtual machines blade, open the VM you used for creating master image i.e., **wvdwin10**.

    ![ws name.](media/im28.png)